cstar/cb_asset_pipeline/README.md

 In your favorite browser inspector, you'll see that the javascript is served first with a `.raw.js` extension without caching headers.
 But this first request will trigger compression, concatenation and minification, so on the next reload, you'll have `application.a8236b610331fc51b5fec62474325970.js` served, with the correct headers.

 Included is also the asset watcher which will automatically reload assets as files are modified.

+## Future plans

+Add support for stylesheets and images.

+Add `require_tree` and other unsupported keywords.

+Pass assets through the DTL compiler

+Add support for less, sass and coffeescript.

+Automatically deploy assets to S3/CloudFront and serve them transparently.

 ## Author